mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.rst

 Saving and Loading Parameters
 -----------------------------

+    A more detailed description of the following arguments can be found :ref:`here<parameter_persistence>`.

 As an alternative to storing the models learned by an algorithm, the algorithmic parameters used for training can be saved to disk.
 This may help to remember the configuration used for training a model and enables to reload the same parameter setting for additional experiments.

 * ``--parameter-dir`` (Default value = ``None``)